-The Resolutions Committee will host one Zoom session on Tuesday, September 17 at 7:00 pm that will be open to members of Convention.
+The Resolutions Committee will host one Zoom session on Tuesday, September 16 at 7:00 pm that will be open to members of Convention.
 The goal of this session is for Convention members to ask questions of and provide feedback to the submitters of resolutions.
 The Resolutions Committee may also pose questions for the purpose of increasing understanding of the resolution and its possible impacts.
 Please be sure that there are submitters of your resolution who are available to participate in the Zoom session.

 The Convention Committee will be hosting pre-Convention forums.
 These forums provide an overview of the business of Convention and include time for discussion of resolutions.
-Please be sure that there are submitters of your resolution who are available to participate in the pre-Convention forums.
+Once the forums are scheduled, please be sure that there are submitters of your resolution who are available to participate in the pre-Convention forums.